-It’s something we all worry about – having someone break into our homes and go through our personal belongings, violating the sanctity of what should be a safe place for our family.
-Burglar proofing your home, though, is not a laborious task that need cost a lot of money.
-Here we explore some ways you can burglar proof your home, inexpensively and with a minimum of fuss.
+It’s something we all worry about – having someone break into our home and go through our personal belongings, violating the sanctity of what should be a safe place for our family.
+Burglar proofing your home, though, is not a laborious task that needs to cost a lot of money.
+Here we explore some ways you can burglar-proof your home, inexpensively and with a minimum of fuss.

 1. Install a security camera system with motion detection

 There are a number of security camera systems which offer motion detection capabilities.
 This type of system will ensure that if an intruder does decide to break in, your camera will record it all.
 Dependent on their placement, security cameras also act as a visual deterrent to potential burglars.

 Pro tip: Certain security cameras (Cammy included) feature 2-way audio with both a speaker and microphone.
 This will allow the user to listen and speak through their camera.
 So if a burglar is in your home, you can tell them to get out.
 Make sure you check that your camera has this feature before purchasing.

 A home that looks like it’s looked after is a burglar-proof home.
 Keep your lawns mowed, the gardens well-kept and keep repairs up to date.

 A lick of paint and a clean driveway, the edges trimmed and washed windows will tell potential thieves that your home is lived in and there’s a chance you’re home.
 They’ll be less likely to risk running into the homeowner.